Inside: How to keep our parenting emotions in check and not blow up when our kids are unkind.

 If they yell, I whisper.
 When they hit, I hug.

-It’s not easy, and it takes practice, but it can be done.
+It’s not easy, and it often tries all my patience, but it can be done.

-Whenever my kids are acting in a less than desirable way or talking back, or being rude, it can easily ruffle my feathers.
+Whenever my kids are acting in a less than desirable way, talking back, or are being rude, it can easily ruffle my feathers.